MiguelMSUB/Final_project/README.md

 ## Data Exploration and Processing

 The cleaned data included most of the information necessary to create our three tables.
-However, coordinates for the location table were scraped from the web using gmaps, geopy, and Nominatim.
+Coordinates for the location table were scraped from the web using gmaps, geopy, and Nominatim.
 After our address locations were geocoded, the subsequent csv file was loaded into pgAdmin.
 The geocoordinates were combined using a FULL JOIN SQL statement to create a comprehensive job_posting_location table.
 We created three distinct tables using pgAdmin: company_info_string, company_info_int, and job_posting_location.
 The updated, cleaned data contains 18 columns and 3264 rows—providing sufficient information for our machine learning model.

 ![](https://github.com/MiguelMSUB/Final_project/blob/abd8ad748e24afb1a37039e6eb1e1faccd4694bf/Images/SQL_Join.png)